SelcouthMeteor/SelcouthMeteor/README.md

 - 👋 Hi, I’m @SelcouthMeteor
-- 👀 I'm lover of develop
+- 👀 I'm a development enthusiast.
 - 🌱 I’m a third year of middle school student.

 <!---